SpO2 Low Alarm: Causes and Immediate Actions (Clinical Guide 2026)

 How do I know if a low SpO₂ reading is real or a sensor problem?

 Can SpO₂ be falsely high?
-When should I not trust a normal reading?

 Does dark skin pigmentation affect SpO₂ accuracy?